Animals on the Beach

 Harmful Algal Blooms

 Domoic acid is a naturally occurring neurotoxin produced by several species of unicellular algae.
 It is responsible for the conditions called Amnesic Shellfish Poisoning and Domoic Acid Poisoning and has implications for both animal and human health.
-When the algae (Pseudonitzschia spp) and the toxin are consumed by smaller schooling fish, such as sardines, anchovy, or herring, or by filter feeding invertebrates, the toxin is introduced into the food chain.
+When the algae (Pseudonitzschia spp) and the toxin are consumed by smaller schooling fish, such as sardine, anchovy, or herring, or by filter feeding invertebrates, the toxin is introduced into the food chain.
 California sea lions are particularly sensitive to this toxin and may become disoriented, experience seizures, lapse into a coma, or die as a result.
-Affected pregnant animals may abort or abandon their pups.
+Affected adult female animals may abort or abandon their pups.
 Animals that survive often have chronic brain damage and succumb at a later date.
 The hippocampus of the brain has a large number of glutamate receptors that bind the neurotoxin.
 Brain damage in this area results in memory loss (amnesia).
 Algal blooms are episodic, but when they occur, large numbers of sea lions are affected and may be encountered on the beach.
 If you find an animal that appears to be disoriented, is not responsive, or is having seizures, please call a rescue agency listed on this web page and do not try to assist the animal.